sergegoussev/reproducibility-project/project-content/meeting-minutes.md

 ### Notes

 -   Group met with context that reproducibility is poor in price statistics research and we should improve it.
 The group then decided how to tackle this problem and how to properly scope the objectives to make things achievable.
 Main challenges currently faced in the discipline included:
-    -   Reserach is becoming increasingly empirical, hence we need processes to work with data and code to make the research more easily reproducible
+    -   Research is becoming increasingly empirical, hence we need processes to work with data and code to make the research more easily reproducible
     -   There are no agreed upon benchmark datasets *per se* in the discipline to test methods on
     -   The discipline will not own most of the datasets as most research is done on either confidential internal datasets owned by NSOs or on proprietary (purchased datasets).
 The open datasets that exist are not organized or cohesively documented/available.
     -   The reason **why** reproducibility is important is not as inherent/widely communicated as it could be, hence any attempts to solve the technical and processes aspects needs to include this aspect in the communication.
--   The group touched on goals to solve these aspects and on processes that can be set up to incentivize reproducibility, including by lowering the complexity and creating an easy 'on ramp' to making projects more reproducible (including by cataloging open datasets and showcasing how code can be made reproducible), coordinating with the two bi-annual confernece to recommend reproducibility be part of the paper submission process, embedding metadata standards into the data availbile to make it easier and more standardized when various benchmark datasets are used to evaluate a specific method, etc.
+-   The group touched on goals to solve these aspects and on processes that can be set up to incentivize reproducibility, including by lowering the complexity and creating an easy 'on ramp' to making projects more reproducible (including by cataloging open datasets and showcasing how code can be made reproducible), coordinating with the two bi-annual conference to recommend reproducibility be part of the paper submission process, embedding metadata standards into the data available to make it easier and more standardized when various benchmark datasets are used to evaluate a specific method, etc.
 -   The data catalogue for open datasets was seen as a major deliverable to the discipline, and one that needed to be phased.
 In other words we can set up a 'proof of concept' or interim catalogue in a simple way to demonstrate the use case, and later transition to a fuller and more comprehensive catalogue with more resources and infrastructure, potentially hosted by the UN Global Platform.
 Showcasing the interim solution and broadening the adoption to beyond just price statistics would help make this business case.
 -   The outcome of the discussion resolved to target two main deliverables: developing the proof of concept data catalogue, and writing guidance (for instance in the form of a white paper) on how to make projects more reproducible.
 This target scope was later summarized [through our project charter](https://github.com/UN-Task-Team-for-Scanner-Data/reproducibility-project/blob/main/project-charter.md).